ziggsbee/Python-Scripts/README.md

 ## File Summarizer
 Current script that I am working on that will be able to read in a file such as a .doc, .pdf, .txt and provide a summary of the files contents.

+## Sum of ASCII Values In a Text File
+This script is used to read in a text file and sums of each character's ASCII values and then compares each file line to the previous line and outputs the difference the sums.
+Used this to test the output of another program I created in the repo: [CIS520 Project 4](https://github.com/nwporsch/CIS520-Project-4)